agalakhov/captdriver/README.md

 Rildo Pragana, Nicholas Boichat, Alexey Galakhov, Benoit Bolsee as well as Vitaliy Tomin.

-This repository is merely a curated version of Galakhov's repository.
-The code base will be kept identical for the time being; the only difference is the presence of additional documentation.
+This repository is merely a curated version of Alexey Galakhov's captdriver repository.
+The codebase will be kept identical for the time being; the only changes that will be made for now would be limited to the the addition of documentation and helper scripts.

 ## Installation and Setup
 This software must be manually installed.
 Please refer to Mounaiban's